-These semi-annual (Fall and Spring) information sessions are tailored to new faculty who want the basics of navigating the policies and procedures of Clark College.
-New faculty are compensated at the non-teaching rate for attending.
+These information sessions are tailored to new faculty who want the basics of navigating the policies and procedures of Clark College.
+New faculty receive a stipend for participating.

 A program designed to improve teaching skills and build community through a structured, non-threatening process of classroom observation and shared reflection.
 Participants in a Teaching Square learn about the best practices of other faculty in order to improve their own teaching.